dvacca/useful-docs/gcp/git-to-cloud-run.md

 # Cloud Run - Step by step

-Here you have how to deploy a in-docker website (using Flask in this example) on [Cloud Round](https://cloud.google.com/run) in a few clicks with multi-branch continous build and deployment in place.
+Here you have how to deploy a in-docker website (using Flask in this example) on [Cloud Round](https://cloud.google.com/run) in a few clicks with multi-branch continuous build and deployment in place.

 1. Create a project on [GitHub](github.com) (no need to be public)